The Best and Worst of 2016 - Dagon Dog Treats 2016

 Genre: Horror

 1. The script.
 It was a hacked, rushed mess.
-The plot was and dialogue was vague.
+The plot and dialogue were vague.
 The pacing was slow.
 And it had some really stupid twists.

 2. The main protagonist is played by a person who was so stiff in his performance, I started to wonder if it was possible for humans to crossbreed with trees.
 I'm fairly certain his father was a redwood.